digitoimistodude/air-setting-groups/README.md

 ## Registering your custom setting groups

 To begin using your custom setting groups, you need to create a custom setting group post.
-You can do this in the admin panel window that the plugin creates automatically.
+You can do this in the admin panel CPT that the plugin creates automatically.

 After the setting group is created, it needs to be registered in `functions.php`.